 To enroll, students are required to furnish an initial deposit of $2,000.
 The remainder of the tuition is eligible for financing.

 Around half of our students receive help in financing their Hack Reactor journey.
-We work with lending companies including Pave and Skillsfund who understand the investment you are making in yourself.
+We work with a lending company, Skillsfund who understand the investment you are making in yourself.
 Options are available to cover up to $25,000 for tuition and living expenses.
 After applying to Hack Reactor, you will receive details on how to get pre-approved with a lending partner and work with our Admissions Team to explore solutions to fund your tuition.

 As part of our mission to increase access to tech jobs for individuals of all professional backgrounds and experience levels, Hack Reactor is proud to announce our $1.3 million Scholarship Fund.Learn More